CVRS-Hamlyn/SurgRIPETest/README.md

 model = None
 ```

-The model input is the RGB image and the ideal output should be a [4 X 3] matrix consist of the rotation matrix(R)[3 X 3] and translation matrix(T)[3]
+The model input is an RGB image and the required output should be a [4 X 3] matrix consisting of a rotation matrix(R)[3 X 3] and a translation matrix(T)[3]
-The pose format should be the same as the GT pose as shown in visualization.py.
+The pose format should be the same as the GT pose, as shown in visualization.py.

 ### Usage